-The goal of this level is ensuring that the program does not raise an exception at run time.
-Among other things, this ensures that the control flow of the program cannot be circumvented by exploiting a buffer overflow, possibly as a consequence of an integer overflow.
-This also ensures that the program cannot crash or behave erratically when compiled without support for run-time exceptions (compiler switch -gnatp) because of operation that would have triggered a run-time exception.
+The goal of this level is to ensure that the program does not raise an exception at run time.
+Among other things, this guarantees that the control flow of the program cannot be circumvented by exploiting a buffer overflow, or integer overflow.
+This also ensures that the program cannot crash or behave erratically when compiled without support for run-time checking (compiler switch -gnatp) because of operations that would have triggered a run-time exception.

-GNATprove can be used to prove the complete absence of possible run-time errors corresponding to all possible explicit raising of exceptions in the program, raising exception Constraint\Error at run time, and all possible failures of assertions (corresponding to raising exception Assert\Error at run time).
+GNATprove can be used to prove the complete absence of possible run-time errors corresponding to the explicit raising of exceptions in the program, raising the exception Constraint_Error at run time, and failures of assertions (corresponding to raising exception Assertion_Error at run time).

-A special kind of run-time errors that can be proved at this level is the absence of exceptions from defensive code.
+A special kind of run-time error that can be proved at this level is the absence of exceptions from defensive code.
 This requires users to add subprogram preconditions (see section Preconditions for details) that correspond to the conditions checked in defensive code.
-For example, defensive code that checks the range of inputs will translate into preconditions of the form Input\X in Low\Bound ..
-High\Bound.
+For example, defensive code that checks the range of inputs is modeled by a precondition of the form Input_X in Low_Bound ..
+High_Bound.
 These conditions are then checked by GNATprove at each call.

 The SPARK code is guaranteed to be free from run-time errors (Absence of Run Time Errors - AoRTE) plus all the defects already detected at Bronze level: no reads of uninitialized variables, no possible interference between parameters and/or global variables, and no unintended access to global variables.
-Thus, the quality of the program can be guaranteed to achieve higher levels of integrity than would be possible in another programming language.
+Thus, the quality of the program can be guaranteed to achieve higher levels of integrity than would be possible in other programming languages.